perceptrons-vnit/perceptrons-Trend_Predication/README.md

  This shows us a detailed list of the profile names and the respective time stamps of posts appearing on the feed.

 Next, run syntax.txt i.e.

-'instagram-scraper -f profile.txt -u perc.eptrons -p Myntra2020 --template {datetime}--latest-stamps time.txt'
+`instagram-scraper -f profile.txt -u perc.eptrons -p Myntra2020 --template {datetime}--latest-stamps time.txt`
 ## Installation
 ## Results